|Join Our Mailing List|

 Serena considers herself a lifetime student of books and the world around her.
 Her long road of education has taken her to study Conflict Management and Political Science at Kent State University, and allowed her to explore her passions of nonviolent communication and social activism.
 While she considers herself a farm and food novice, she believes in the importance of grassroots organizing and growing local community.
 She comes from a decade of experience in coffee shops and interning in the non-profit sector, and is excited to embark on this new journey of connecting people, food and land with Countryside.
 Serena can be found running or hiking the trails of CVNP, daydreaming about her next backpacking trip, or watching detective shows.

-Annie recently joined Countryside after spending the fall and winter teaching environmental ethics to high school students in Colorado.
+Annie joined Countryside after spending the fall and winter of 2016 teaching environmental ethics to high school students in Colorado.
 With Countryside, Annie hopes to implement sustainable practices and zero-waste programs in our office and at the Countryside Farmers’ Markets.
 Topics of environmental sustainability have long interested Annie, graduating cum laude from Colgate University in 2016 with degrees in Environmental Studies and Geology.
 She hopes to use her past experiences and an ever-growing passion for local food systems to continue the mission and goals of Countryside!
-Annie lives in Bath, where she spends time gardening and wildlife watching along Yellow Creek.
+Annie lives in Hudson, where she spends time gardening and enjoys hiking and biking on local trails.